scottrw93/commons/.github/ISSUE_TEMPLATE/deploy-issue.md

 ---
-name: Deploy team (Orion) issue
+name: Deploy team issue or bug
-about: Create an issue/bug for the deploy team
+about: Create an issue for the deploy team
-title: Issue title
-labels: 'Orion', 'New', 'Bug'
+labels: Orion, New, Bug
 ---

 <!-- Note: Feel free to remove sections that aren't relevant or add sections that would be helpful.